lucadonnoh/GreenNFT/README.md

 7. EIP-1559 is expected to reduce global Ethereum emissions by about a third;
 8. Using Layer 2 technologies significantly reduces the impact of transactions;
 9. Transitioning to Proof of Stake remains the best long-term solution for Ethereum.

+# Errata Corrige

+After publication, we noticed that in sections 1 (Introduction) and 9 (Key Takeaways) we used an incorrect value of alpha_m (1.115) instead of the correct one (1.151) computed in section 5 (Estimating alpha_m).
+This mistake has been corrected in the latest version.
+Since all other figures were computed using the correct value, no further corrections were necessary.